dialoguemd/tap-hubspot/style_guide.md

 * Every model should be tested in a schema.yml file
 * At minimum, unique and foreign key constraints should be tested (if applicable)
 * Any failing tests should be fixed or explained prior to requesting a review
+* Every Segment schema should be tested for recency.
+The prefered way of testing is to check that the last timestamp was received less than 15 hours ago in the tracks table.